berlinplan/berlinplan.github.io/readme.md

 > Iranian migrants have organized protests outside Iran, calling for stricter sanctions against their home country.
 (221)

-## Is it accurate to label residents of Germany a "society"?
+  ## Why do ideological groups like IRGC Quds, ISIS, and Al-Qaida surpass modern armies?

+> Strong values and flexible structures in ideological groups compared to hierarchical pathocratic armies with conflicting morals.

+### Is it possible to have no defined values and act morally?

+> morality: standards of behaviour; principles of right and wrong.
+(190)

+> Absence of clear values hinders moral acts, enabling corruption and eroding societal morality in psychopathic democracies.(122)

+#### How to prevent the moral collapse and establish a Society?

+> Can a voting app section, where groups define their values, prevent moral collapse, and eradicate institutionalized religion and religious leaders?

+  #### How first Societes get created?

 > <sub> **Society** refers to people living together in organized communities with shared laws, traditions, and **values**.
-Cooperation is vital for human survival as it allows us to thrive in large groups, collaborate effectively, and distribute tasks based on individual strengths, leading to improved efficiency and productivity.(83) </sub>
+Cooperation is vital for human survival as it allows us to thrive in large groups, collaborate effectively, and distribute tasks based on individual strengths, leading to improved efficiency and productivity.(83) </sub> Individuals who share similar values, such as Buddhists, Hindus, Christians, Muslims, atheists, and those who adhere to Western values, can come together and form a group. </sub>

+  >  <sub> ## Is it accurate to label residents of Germany a "society"?

   > *Modern Society:*

 - <sub> considers LGBTQIA2S+ rights non-negotiable while allowing the abandonment of the "one love" band during a football match.
 (106) </sub>
 - <sub> impose heavy sanctions against human rights violators while maintaining strong ties with the world's biggest violators of human rights.
 (107,108,153) </sub>
 - <sub> While claiming to respect world peace, sometimes engage in wars to bring democracy to other nations. </sub>

 ## Sacrificing yourself for psychopathic leaders—utter bullshit?